June 9. Today’s Birthdays

 NAMES

-Born in Zhambyl region, he graduated from the Kyrgyz State Medical Institute.

-Seitkhan Dzhoshybayev has nine patents for invention and rationalization proposals.
-He published over 210 scientific works and two monographs.
+Commander of Troops of the Ontustik Regional Command Kaidar KARAKULOV was born in 1974 in the Orenburg Region (Russia).
+He is a graduate of the Alma-Ata Higher Military College, the National University of Defense of the Republic of Kazakhstan and the Military Academy of the General Staff of the Russian Federation.
+He has been serving in the Kazakh Armed Forces throughout his military career.
+He was appointed to his recent post in May 2019.

-Nurlan Abdrakhim (1980) - Deputy Head of the State Control and Organizational and Territorial Work of the Administration of the President of Kazakhstan.
+Deputy Head of the State Control and Organizational and Territorial Work Department of the Presidential Administration of the Republic of Kazakhstan

-Born in Dzhambul city, he graduated from the Kainar University, Yale School of Management, and Duke University.
+Nurlan ABDRAKHIM was born in 1980 in Dzhambul.
+He is a graduate of the Kainar University.
+For many years Mr. Adbrakhim worked at the Ministry of Justice of the Republic of Kazakhstan.
+He was designated to his recent post in May 2021.